jupytercalpoly/doc-planning/2017-01-13-cp-doc-design-meeting.md

 - Check if Cameron's design of single Sphinx page can be easily implemented for Jupyter RTD docs i.e. colors, fonts
 - Continue prototype of a Jupyter theme based on work done by Charnpreet.
-  Repo is now on Cal Poly Jupyter organization.
+  [Repo](https://github.com/jupytercalpoly/documentation-theme) is now on Cal Poly Jupyter organization.

+---

-## Examples: documentation landing pages
+## Good design examples: documentation landing pages

 - Apple